Angela Moore

 Angela Moore is an American politician serving as a Democratic member of the Georgia House of Representatives, representing District 90 since March 2021.
 She assumed office following a victory in a 2021 special election.

+Controversies

+In 2024, Moore faced criticism for falsely claiming to be a member of the sorority Delta Sigma Theta.
+Moore apologized after the sorority asserted that there were "no records to support her membership."
+She also apologized for lying about her status as a veteran and an OB-GYN.